ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-settings.markdown

 ---

 ### Max Batch Size
-Indexing is done in batches to make it possible to adjust the number of documents that an index processes at a time.
+Indexing is done in batches which makes it possible to adjust the number of documents that an index processes at a time.
 Adjusting the `Indexing.MapBatchSize` configuration can be done to prevent exhausting system resources.
 If an index processes a collection in a few batches, it will continue each new batch where the previous batch stopped.